AndreivanP/jsonplaceholder-api-test/README.md

 # Future Improvements

 - Add a report tool such as mochaawesome.
 - Create a mock structure to work with custom data.
-Suggested tool is [mockend][mock-tool]
+Suggested tool is `mockend`

 <!-- Links list -->
 [test-tool]: https://www.npmjs.com/package/supertest